HallLabs/tracy_matdb/docs/matdbyml.rst

 - `name` is the name of the `ase` calculator to be used.
 Currently only Vasp, and Quippy calculators are support.
 - `nsw` an example INCAR parameter for VASP.
-- `pp` a marker to let the `ase` calculator know which potential types are in use.
+- `pp` lets the `ase` calculator know which potential types are in use.
 - `kpoints` specifies the k-point selection method and density.
-The `method` flag determines which method will be used.
-For the 'mueller' method the density or k-point spacing is set by the `mindistance` flag.
+The `method` keyword determines which method will be used.
+For the 'mueller' method the density or k-point spacing is set by the `mindistance` keyword.

 .. note:: These parameters can be overridden by any of the database specifications recorded later in the YAML file.